PredDiff: Explanations and Interactions from Conditional Expectations

 \section{\pd: a local, model-agnostic, probabilistically sound attribution method}

-\ We specify our notation as follows. $\mathcal{X}=\{X^1, \ldots, X^n\}$ is our set of $n$ features.
-Uppercase letters, e.g.\ $X^a$, denotes the features itself (with unspecified values) and lowercase letters, e.g.\ $x^a$, refer to a specific instance.
+\ We specify our notation as follows. $\mathcal{X}=\{X^1, \ldots, X^{N}\}$ is our set of $N$ features.
+Uppercase letters ($X^a$) denote the features itself (with unspecified values) and lowercase letters ($x^a$) refer to a specific instance.
 Additionally, we routinely split all features into pairwise disjoint subsets $X, Y$ and $Z$ with $\mathcal{X}=X\cup Y \cup Z$.
-Typically, we will try to assess the interaction relevance between feature sets Y and Z in the presence of the remaining set of features X.
+Typically, we assess the interaction relevance between feature sets $Y$ and $Z$ in the presence of the remaining set of features $X$.